 MIO/Magellan, Cateye, Bryton, WAHOO, Lezyne, Acer, Stages, Misfit, Casio, New Balance… I’ll try to think of something interesting to say here.
 (EDIT: I’m still thinking)

 Edit: I’m expecting an interesting wrist-based running/nav unit from Lezyne.
 Let’s see.
 That’s it. end of interesting stuff 🙂 Not really!
-As we’ll see below New Balance and Casio have new AndroirWear devices bringing me on to…
+As we’ll see below New Balance and Casio have new AndroidWear devices bringing me on to…

-Android Wear 2 (platform)
+Android Wear 2

 So.
 Last but certainly not least is the platform from Google called AndroidWear

 Android Wear 2.0 has been delayed until Feb 2017/Q1.2017.
 Presumably a lot of devices will wait to be launched with it.
 Version 2.0 of anything implies LOTS more functionality than version 1.
 The tech here can get exciting very quickly.